SPARK Laboratory

 Dr. Damien Lawhorn graduated with a Ph.D. in Electrical Engineering (EE) from University of Kentucky (UK) in May 2021 and is now with the Space Exploration Systems Group within Jacobs Engineering as an Electronics Design Engineer working in collaboration with the NASA Johnson Space Center in Houston, TX.
 He continues to mentor and advise graduate students in the SPARK Laboratory, ECE Department at UK, on academic research topics.
 Damien received his B.S. in Electrical Engineering from UK in 2017, and then worked as a summer intern in the TwinBuilder development team at the ANSYS Inc. headquarters where he developed power electronic models for various applications.
 At UK, Damien was a NASA KY Graduate Fellow and starting from 2018 he also worked as an intern at the NASA Glenn Research Center (GRC) for three summers, contributing to the development of motor drives for NASA's first all-electric aircraft, the X-57 Maxwell, as well as to advancements toward MW hybrid-electric propulsion systems.
 Damien was a founder of the Kentucky Organization of Robotics and Automation, a multidisciplinary student-led club, which has competed in a NASA driven national competition, and was an Executive Committee member of the UK IEEE PES and IAS student chapter.
 His doctoral research focused on power electronic converters, electric machines and drives, and power systems and components for aircraft with electrified propulsion.

-Yaser Chulaee is a Ph.D. student in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
-He started his studies at UK in January 2021 after receiving his B.Sc. degree from the Shahrood University of Technology, Shahrood, Iran, in 2016 and the M.Sc. degree from the Ferdowsi University of Mashhad, Mashhad, Iran, in 2019, both in electrical engineering.
-At UK, he has been working as a Research Assistant on multiple projects sponsored by NSF and industrial companies.
-His current research focuses on advanced electromagnetic FEA, electric machines, design optimization, and power electronic drives.
+Yaser Chulaee is a Ph.D. candidate in the SPARK Laboratory, Electrical and Computer Department at the University of Kentucky (UK).
+He started his studies at UK in January 2021 after receiving his B.Sc. degree in electrical engineering from the Shahrood University of Technology, Shahrood, Iran, in 2016 and his M.Sc. degree from the Ferdowsi University of Mashhad, Mashhad, Iran, in 2019.
+Prior to his Ph.D. studies, he worked as a project manager and technical engineer in the R&D section of a dental equipment manufacturing company for two years in Mashhad, Iran.
+At UK, he has been working as a research assistant on multiple projects sponsored by NSF, NASA, and industrial companies.
+Yaser received a Best Paper Award as a co-author at the 2022 IEEE International Conference on Renewable Energy Research and Applications (ICRERA), Best Student Paper Award as a co-author at the 2023 IEEE Transportation Electrification Conference (ITEC), and prize paper by the Electric Machines Committee of the IEEE Industrial Applications Society for a paper presented at the 2022 Energy Conversion Conference and Exposition (ECCE) all on topics of electric machine design.
+In the summer of 2023, he worked as an intern with the Motor Controls team at Lucid Motors in the San Francisco Bay Area.
+His current research focuses on advanced electromagnetic FEA, the design and optimization of electric machines, and power electronics drives.

-Rosemary Alden is a Ph.
-D. student and an NSF Graduate Research Fellow in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
+Rosemary E. Alden is a Ph.D. candidate and an NSF Graduate Research Fellow in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
 She received her B.S. in EE in May of 2021 along with a minor in Math and the Power and Energy Institute of Kentucky Undergraduate Certificate.
 During her undergraduate studies, Rosemary was enrolled in the University Scholars Program (USP), and was a L. Stanley Pigman Scholar, an NSF REU Student and an Undergraduate Research Fellow supported by major utilities: TVA, and LG&E and KU.
 She was an intern in industry with CMTA, Inc. and in research with the Electric Power Research Institute (EPRI) and the National Renewable Energy Laboratory (NREL).
-She was an IEEE PES Scholarship Plus Initiative Recipient, the Inaugural Chair of the IEEE PES & IAS Student Chapter at UK, H. Alex Romanowitz Memorial Awardee, Maurice A. Clay Awardee, and received the IEEE 2020 PES GM Best Undergraduate Poster Award.
-Rosemary was awarded in 2021 a most prestigious NSF Graduate Research Fellowship for her doctoral studies and has been recognized by the UK COE with the 2023 Outstanding PhD Student Award.
+She was an IEEE PES Scholarship Plus Initiative Recipient, the Inaugural Chair of the IEEE PES & IAS Student Chapter at UK, H. Alex Romanowitz Memorial Awardee, Maurice A. Clay Awardee, and received the IEEE 2020 PES GM Best Undergraduate Poster Award and the 2024 IEEE Transmission and Distribution (T&D) Graduate Student Poster Frist Prize.
+Rosemary was awarded in 2021 a most prestigious NSF Graduate Research Fellowship for her doctoral studies and has been recognized by the UK Stanley and Karen Pigman COE with the 2023 Outstanding PhD Student Award.
 As a graduate student, she is a remote research collaborator and summer visitor with the Oak Ridge National Laboratory (ORNL) in Tennessee and with the University of Oxford in England.
 Her current research focuses on artificial intelligence, smart home and grid technologies, EVs, and electric power systems.

-Donovin Lewis is a Ph.D. student and NSF Graduate Research Fellow in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
+Donovin D. Lewis is a Ph.D. student and NSF Graduate Research Fellow in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
 He received his B.S. in EE in May of 2021 with the Power and Energy Institute of Kentucky Undergraduate Certificate.
 During his undergraduate studies, Donovin was enrolled in the University Scholars Program (USP), a William C. Parker Diversity Scholar, a NASA REU student, and an Undergraduate Research Fellow on research projects for transportation electrification sponsored by DOE, NSF, and directly by industry.
-He was an intern in industry with Midea Appliances R&D and with Link-Belt Company.
-He was an IEEE PES Scholarship Plus Initiative Recipient, an E.ON (Kentucky Utilities) Power and Energy Scholar, and a UKY Presidential Scholar.
-He served four years on the University of Kentucky Solar Car team which designs, builds, and races solar electric vehicles for annual national competitions.
-Rising to head the electrical engineering division of the solar car team, Donovin significantly contributed to system-wide reliability leading to 3 podium finishes including a national championship win in 2021.
+He served four years on the University of Kentucky Solar Car team which designs, builds, and races solar electric vehicles for annual competitions and significantly contributed to system-wide reliability leading to 3 podium finishes including a national championship win in 2021.
+Additionally, he held industry internships with Midea Appliances R&D and Link-Belt Cranes.
 In 2021, Donovin was awarded a most prestigious NSF Graduate Research Fellowship and an Otis A. Singletary Graduate Fellowship, the highest UK distinction for incoming PhD students.
-As a graduate student, he is a remote research collaborator and summer visitor with the Oak Ridge National Laboratory (ORNL) and the University of Oxford in England.
+As a graduate student, he is a remote research collaborator and summer visitor with the Oak Ridge National Laboratory (ORNL) in Tennessee and with the University of Oxford in England.
 His current research focuses on renewable energy integration, electric motors, and wireless charging of electric vehicles.

 Ali Mohammadi is a Ph.D. student in the SPARK Laboratory, Electrical and Computer Engineering Department at the University of Kentucky (UK).
 He started his Ph.D. studies at the UK in August 2021 after receiving his B.Sc. and M.Sc. degrees from the Babol Noshirvani University of Technology (BNUT), Babol, Iran, both in electrical engineering, in 2016 and 2020, respectively.
 Ali has been working as a Research Assistant at UK on multiple projects sponsored by NSF, NASA, and industrial companies.
-He was the recipient of the Best Paper Award at the 2022 IEEE International Conference on Renewable Energy Research and Applications (ICRERA) with a paper on multi-MW direct-drive wind-turbine generators employing a flux intensifying PM stator and reluctance rotor novel topology.
-He also received the Best Student Paper Award at the 2023 IEEE Transportation Electrification Conference (ITEC) with a paper on in-wheel electric machines for electric vehicles (EV) employing a vernier-type configuration with dual stator with reduced number of slots and coils, and a spoke PM rotor.
-His current research focuses on renewable energies, advanced electromagnetic FEA, and the design and optimization of electric machines and power electronic drives.
+He was the recipient of the Best Paper Award as first author at the 2022 IEEE International Conference on Renewable Energy Research and Applications (ICRERA), the Best Student Paper Award as first author at the 2023 IEEE Transportation Electrification Conference (ITEC), and the First Best Paper Award as a co-author at the 2023 IEEE International Conference on Renewable Energy Research and Applications (ICRERA) all on topics of specialty electric machines.
+His current research focuses on renewable energies, electrification of transportation, advanced electromagnetic FEA, and the design and optimization of electric machines and power electronic drives.

-Badewa Oluwaseun is a Ph.D. student in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
-He started his studies at UK in January 2022 after receiving his B.Sc. degree from Abubakar Tafawa Balewa University, Bauchi, Nigeria and the M.Sc. degree from the Christian Albrechts Universitat zu Kiel, Kiel, Germany both in Electrical engineering in 2014 and 2022 respectively.
-From 2016 to 2020, he worked as a Senior Electrical engineer with DORCL, Nigeria specialized in electrical design and detailed engineering, electrical installation and commissioning for petrochemical complexes.
+Oluwaseun A. Badewa is a Ph.D. student in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
+He started his studies at UK in January 2022 after receiving his B.Sc. degree from Abubakar Tafawa Balewa University, Bauchi, Nigeria, and the M.Sc. degree from the Christian Albrechts Universitat zu Kiel, Kiel, Germany both in Electrical engineering in 2014 and 2022 respectively.
+From 2016 to 2020, he worked as a Senior Electrical engineer with DORCL, Nigeria specialized in electrical design and detailed engineering, electrical installation, and commissioning for petrochemical complexes.
+He was the co-recipient of the Best Paper Award at the 2022 IEEE International Conference on Renewable Energy Research and Applications (ICRERA) with a paper on multi-MW direct-drive wind-turbine generators employing a flux intensifying PM stator and reluctance rotor novel topology.
 At UK, he has been working as a Research Assistant with research interests in electric machines and power electronic drives.

 Matin Vatani is a Ph.D. student in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
 He started his studies at UK in August 2022 after receiving his M.Sc. degree in Electrical Engineering (EE) with a minor in Power Electronics and Electrical Machines from the Amirkabir University of Technology (AUT - Tehran Polytechnic), Tehran, Iran.
-He received the AUT best M.Sc.
-Thesis Award among all majors for his research on linear switched reluctance motors and the best conference paper award from the Iranian Conference on Electrical Engineering (ICEE), published by IEEE.
+He received the AUT Best M.Sc.
+Thesis Award among all majors for his research on linear switched reluctance motors and the Best Paper Award from the Iranian Conference on Electrical Engineering (ICEE), published by IEEE.
+He also received the First Best Paper Award at the 2023 IEEE ICRERA International Conference on Renewable Energy Research and Applications with a paper on the coreless axial flux generator concept for direct-drive wind turbines.
 At UK, his contributions as a Research Assistant included projects sponsored by NSF, NASA, and industrial companies.
 His current research focuses on advanced electromagnetic FEA, electric machines, design optimization, power electronic drives, and electrification of transportation.

 Steven Poore is a Ph.D. student and an NSF Graduate Research Fellow in the SPARK Laboratory, Electrical and Computer Engineering Department at University of Kentucky (UK).
 He received his B.S. in EE in May of 2023 along with a minor in Math and the Power and Energy Institute of Kentucky Undergraduate Certificate.
 During his undergraduate studies, Steven was enrolled in the University Scholars Program (USP), and was a L. Stanley Pigman Scholar, an NSF REU Student, and an Undergraduate Research Ambassador and Fellow supported by major utilities: LG&E and KU and TVA, on electric power systems projects.
 He was an IEEE PES Scholarship Plus Initiative Recipient, Chair of the IEEE PES & IAS Student Chapter at UK, H. Alex Romanowitz Memorial Awardee, Robert L. Cosgriff Awardee, and received an IEEE 2022 PES GM Undergraduate Poster Award.
 Steven was an intern and co-op with Louisville Gas and Electric and Kentucky Utilities (LG&E and KU).
 In 2023 he was awarded a most prestigious NSF Graduate Research Fellowship for his doctoral studies.
 His current research focuses include artificial intelligence for home energy management systems with EV charging and energy storage, transactive energy controls, and cyber-physical power systems.